Last fact-checked 29 April 2024

 I don’t feel like I’m getting enough nicotine.
 What do I do?

-The NHS Stop Smoking Service is brilliant, by the way, and it’s well worth looking into if you haven’t already.
+The NHS quit smoking service is worth signing up for if you haven't already.
+It's free, it's completely grounded in peer-reviewed scientific research and it works.
 You can go online to find your local NHS Stop Smoking service and get tailored advice and support that helps you quit tobacco for good.

 In summary…

-I hope this guide has given you a good starting point on how to use shortfills, make vaping a little more convenient for you and help you save money.
-If you do have any questions, we’re always here - just send us an email.
-The team and I will be happy to help.
+I hope this guide has given you a good starting point on how to use shortfill e-liquids, make vaping a little more convenient for you and help you save money.
+If you do have any questions, drop us a line!
+We're always happy to help.

 Stay safe and happy vaping!